 Descriptions and eligibility requirements of travel awards

-The Planetary Studies Foundation Award (two awards for $1000) supports travel for students from all nationalities.
+The Planetary Studies Foundation Award (two awards for $1000) supports travel for students who are US citizens.

 The NASA Planetary Sciences Division Travel Grants (variable amounts) supports travel for students of all nationalities enrolled in programs at U.S. institutions.

-The O. Richard Norton Fund (variable amounts) supports travel for students and early career scientists within five years of PhD of all nationalities.
+The O. Richard Norton Fund (variable amounts) supports travel for students and early career scientists within ten years of PhD of all nationalities.
 This fund was established in 2017 to honor the memory of science author and public educator O. Richard Norton, and is supported by John H. and Dorothy Norton Kashuba.
-The award recipients must be members of the Society and must be first authors on a paper or poster.
+The award recipients must be first authors on a paper or poster.
 Preference will be given to Early Career Researchers.

-The Elsevier Travel Award (variable amounts) supports travel for early career scientists within five years of PhD of all nationalities.
-Applicants must be members of The Meteoritical Society.
+The Elsevier Travel Award (variable amounts) supports travel for early career scientists within ten years of PhD of all nationalities.

-The Travel for International Members (TIM) Fund (variable amounts) supports travel for Society members from countries with limited financial resources.
+The Travel for International Members (TIM) Fund (variable amounts) supports travel for Society members from developing countries with limited financial resources.
+Members residing in countries on the Development Assistance Committee (DAC) list who are eligible for Official Development Assistance (ODA) are eligible for TIM Fund awards.
 Applications for these funds must be accompanied by a letter explaining the need for the funds, information about any prior awards from the Society, and a budget for this travel.
 The TIM awards, established by Tim Swindle, are based on the perceived merit of the contribution of the applicant to the Annual Meeting and to the field of meteoritics.
-Priority will be given to applicants who have not previously received funds from the Society, although second applications may be considered.
+Priority will be given to applicants who have not previously received funds from the Society, although additional applications may be considered.

 The Maine Mineral and Gem Museum Award ($1500) supports travel for students from all nationalities.